 - 3 sprigs thyme - fresh

 - Preheat the oven to 425 F.

-- In a large bowl, toss together the potatoes, carrots, garlic cloves, onions and celery in 1 Tbsp of the olive oil, generously adding salt and pepper.
+- In a large bowl, toss together the potatoes, carrots, garlic cloves, onions and celery in 1 tablespoon of the olive oil, generously adding salt and pepper.

-- Drizzle the remaining Tbsp of olive oil over the chicken pieces, add some salt and pepper, and rub it in well.
+- Drizzle the remaining tablespoon of olive oil over the chicken pieces, add some salt and pepper, and rub it in well.